RahulBhasin/Queuing-Models-Simulation-using-Arena/README.md

 *	Arena Model used for simulation
 *	Final Report comparing different combination of queues and servers.

-Key Features Analyzed: Waiting Time, Percentage customer Served, Utilization of servers, Queue Length.
+**Key Features Analyzed:** Customer Waiting Time, Percentage of Customers Served, Utilization of Resources, Queue Length.